 How To Design a Bulletproof Customer Experience

 What does a bulletproof customer experience look like for your customers?
-Is it the ability for your company to constantly delight the customer, or just to keep on delivering a satisfactory level of service that never generates complaints?
+Is it your company’s ability to constantly delight customers, or just to keep delivering a satisfactory level of service that never generates complaints?

 You can take many steps to move your service from good to great, but when you focus on bulletproof service, the focus is on where the customer experience fails.
 How can you design your customer service processes to make these failures rare or impossible?

 It’s worth noting that customer experience is a much wider area of focus than customer service alone.
 When focused on service, we explore those interactions where the customer and brand are engaged in a conversation – the customer needs help or has a question.
 Customer experience could be any interaction from marketing and sales to a social media post – every possible interaction between the brand and customer, regardless of whether it involves a service call.
-All these interactions form the experience that the customer has with the brand.
+All these interactions shape the customer’s experience with the brand.

-Any executive designing a customer experience strategy needs to think first about how they want customers to see the brand – what are the vision and values of this company?
+Any executive designing a customer experience strategy needs to first consider how they want customers to see the brand – what are the company’s vision and values?
 Understanding how you want customers to feel when they engage with you is essential.
 It’s easy to say, ‘We want to delight every customer’ on a PowerPoint slide, but what does this mean in practice?

 Things to Keep in Mind